Anurag-daundkar/Smart-Irrigation-System-for-Optimal-Crop-Management/README.md

 **Flash Arduino Code:**
   - Upload NodeMCU_1_MainController.ino to the main NodeMCU.
   - Upload NodeMCU_2_GSM_LCD_Controller.ino to the second NodeMCU.
-  - Also not where ever you see long ---------- their you need to make changes
+  - Also where ever you see long ---------- their you need to make changes

 **Setup Firebase:**